Aquinas and Trent: Part 2

 St. Thomas Aquinas on the Essence of Original Sin

-In Summa Theologica I-II Q.82, St. Thomas teaches four things regarding the essence of original sin.
+In Summa Theologiae I-II Q.82, St. Thomas teaches four things regarding the essence of original sin.
 In article 1 he argues that original sin is a kind of habit.
 In article 2 he argues that there is only one original sin in each person.
 In article 3 he argues that concupiscence is original sin materially, but not formally.
 And in article 4 he argues that original sin is equally in all men.

 Original sin as a kind of habit